ImperialCollegeLondon/safe_web/README.md

     python vm_snapshot.py

 This should be run before any major changes to the server, to provide a recent fallback to relaunch in case, for example, a python package installation completely locks up the system...
 If those changes are succesful, it should also be run afterwards to bring the snapshot up to date!

+## Moving the database

+Not likely to happen often, but I've had to move the database from the original AWS RDBS instance created to explore Earthcape integration to a local PostgreSQL instance running on the web server.
+That meant doing a few things:

+1. Install the postgresql server

+        sudo apt-get install libpq-dev

+2. Set the server running as the postgres user (this should definitely go into  a startup script)

+        sudo -i -u postgres
+        sudo /etc/init.d/postgresql start

+3. Still as the postgres user, create the user name that web2py is going to connect to the database as, setting a password to be used for the local connection authentication.
+Web2py is going to connect via localhost, which uses a hashed password authentication by default.

+        createuser -P safe_admin

+4. Create the database to be used and exit the postgres login.

+        createdb -O safe_admin safe_web2py "Database backend for the SAFE website" exit

+4. Now disable the website, to get a clean period to dump and restore the database without anybody trying to use it.

+5. As the root user, dump the database from the current host.
+For example:

+        /usr/bin/pg_dump -d safe_web2py \
+		-h earthcape-pg.cx94g3kqgken.eu-west-1.rds.amazonaws.com \
+		-U safe_admin  -f /home/www-data/data_to_be_transferred.pgdump

+6. Switch back to postgres to load the dumped database into the local server:

+        sudo -i -u postgres
+        psql safe_web2py < /home/www-data/data_to_be_transferred.pgdump
+        exit

+7. It should now be possible to connect to the local database using the localhost and the web2py user name and the password set when that user was created.

+         psql -h localhost -U safe_admin -d safe_web2py

+    If this works, then it should be all set up for web2py to use it.
+However...

+8. Web2py considers switching database host to be the same as migrating to an entirely new database.
+That means allowing web2py to recreate all the files in the `databases` folder for the new host, but without actually allowing it to create the tables, since they already exist.
+First, archive all the old database files in the application folder and empty it:

+        tar -zcvf old_databases_contents.tgz
+        rm databases/*

+9. Now temporarily update the `models/db.py` so that when it creates the files in `databases`, it is just making descriptions and not trying to execute table creation.
+Change the line creating the DAL object (for example):

+		db = DAL(.., lazy_tables=False)

+    to one that uses fake migration:

+        db = DAL(.., lazy_tables=False, fake_migrate_all=True)

+10. It now only remains to update `private/appconfig.ini`, keeping the old connection string as a comment in case it becomes necessary to switch back to it!

+        ; db configuration
+        [db]
+        ;uri      = postgres://safe_admin:password@earthcape-pg.cx94g3kqgken.eu-west-1.rds.amazonaws.com/safe_web2py
+        uri       = postgres://safe_admin:password@localhost/safe_web2py
+        migrate   = 1
+        pool_size = 5

+11. Restart the wesbite and workers and then re-enable the website

+		sudo service apache2 restart
+		sudo systemctl restart web2py-scheduler.service

+12. If / Once the website has loaded correctly using the new database host, return to the `models\db.py` file and remove the instruction to use `fake_migrate_all=True`, otherwise any changes to the tables in the models won't actually make changes.

+13. Update the postgres backup script to use the new host and update the .pgpass file to add the new credentials.

 ## Restoring in production (aka Disaster recovery)